CDC classification system for HIV infection: Adults and adolescents (1987 and 1993)

-In children
+Children (1994)

-Due to the additional knowledge of the progression of HIV disease among children, a revised classification system for HIV infection in children was developed in 1994 that replaced the pediatric HIV classification system that was published in 1987.
-A child for the purposes of the CDC is an individual of less than 13 years of age.
+Because of the additional knowledge of the progression of HIV disease among children, a revised classification system for HIV infection in children was developed in 1994 that replaced the pediatric HIV classification system published in 1987.
+A child for the purposes of the CDC was an individual of less than 13 years of age.
 Standard anti-HIV IgG antibody tests cannot be used to reliably indicate a child's infection status before 18 months of age, so viral antigen tests are used.

-In the new system, HIV-infected children are classified into mutually exclusive categories according to three parameters:
+In that system, HIV-infected children were classified into mutually exclusive categories according to three parameters: